t-muthuri/building-permit-cost-calculator-be/README.md

 * [x] <span style='color:green'> The cost of production and the size of the project should be a positive integer.
 The data should not accept any negative integers - solved in the frontend </span>

 # To do
-* [] Add a system design to simulate a real life approvals process
 * [x] Calculate and update the costs in real time (as the client updates and fills in the input data).
     * [x] eliminate the need for the submit button
 * [] Authorization - two users: